DianDev7/RedditApi/README.md

 5. **Access the Application**:
 - Open your web browser and go to `http://localhost:8080` to access the RedditScraper application.

+6. NB Run backend and execute Api on swagger , then run frontend .

+## Packages Backend :
+- HttpClient
+- HtmlAgilityPack
+- HttpResults

+## Packages Frontend :
+- Axios

 ## Usage
 - Upon accessing the application, you will see a list of the latest Reddit posts from the r/all subreddit.
 - Each post includes its title, subreddit title, upvote count, comment count, and age.
-- You can scroll through the posts and interact with the buttons provided for each post.
+- You can scroll through the posts ,but not button interaction

 That's it!
 You have successfully set up and run the RedditScraper project.
 Enjoy exploring the latest Reddit posts!